 Research

-The Ruins of Solitude Book
+The Ruins of Solitude book cover

 While we conventionally define solitude as the absence of relation, Ruins presents solitude as a limiting measure of how we interact with and make meaning within a material world.
 Working to imagine an alternative to solitude, Ruins considers how this mode of embodiment intersects with knowledge production, exploring ways of being and knowing in the academy that refuse to perform or reproduce solitude.
 The book thus enacts a philosophy of togetherness, undergoing an intimacy of bodies, love, and writing such that solitude fractures.
 Through line breaks, exhaustion, interruption, and repetition, The Ruins of Solitude imagines a poeticity of selfhood and authorship uncontained by the tangible time of the present, unraveling familiar narratives and accounts of childbirth, considering the parallels between poststructuralist theory and the embodied materiality of relation.